-^{} Parts 1 and 2 of the table shall be filled-in, whereby in the second part, the bank shall state all the liquidity indicators it has prescribed, according to the National Bank regulation on liquidity risk management.
-The third part shall be filled-in only if the bank uses this manner of conveying the internal liquidity.
+Parts 1 and 2 of the table shall be filled-in, whereby in the second part, the bank shall state all the liquidity indicators it has prescribed, according to the National Bank regulation on the methodology for liquidity risk management.
+The third part shall be filled-in only if the bank uses another manner of conveying the internal liquidity.